1964 Winter Olympics: Luge

 The German Ilse Geisler, world champion in 1962 and 1963, was the favorite in the women's event.
 However, it was her compatriot Ortrun Enderlein who won the first three races.
-Geiser took a lot of risks in the last heat and made a big mistake, letting Enderlein wins again.
+Geiser took a lot of risks in the last heat and made a big mistake, letting Enderlein win again.
 Enderlein became Olympic champion, almost three seconds ahead of Geisler.
 The Austrian Helene Thurner won the bronze medal.

 The doubles event, which takes place over two rounds, was dominated by the Austrians.
 Indeed, Josef Feistmantl and Manfred Stengl won the first round ahead of Reinhold Senn and Helmut Thaler.
 The latter won the second round without worrying Feistmantl and Stengl, crowned Olympic champions.
 Italians Walter Aussendorfer and Sigisfredo Mair are bronze medalists.

 Figure skating

 The figure skating events were held at the Olympiaeisstadion.
 Individually, men and women performed a free skate and compulsory figures while, for the last time in an international competition, the couples only presented one program.
 Computers are used for refereeing, which is new to the Olympics.
 The data processing system provided by the company IBM allows scores to be announced instantly.
 In addition to figure skating, information is sent to a data center at University of Innsbruck from eleven other facilities.

 In the men's event, the German Manfred Schnelldorfer became Olympic champion by winning each round.
 The Frenchman Alain Calmat, slightly favored before the Olympics, finished in second place.
-The American Scott Allen won the bronze medal, two days before his fifteenth birthday.
-He thus becomes the youngest medalist in the history of the Winter Games.
+The American Scott Allen won the bronze medal, just two days before his fifteenth birthday.
+He thus became the youngest medalist in the history of the Winter Games.

 The big favorite in the women's event, the Dutch Sjoukje Dijkstra, easily became Olympic champion.
 She is in fact placed in the first row by the nine judges.
 In front of the Dutch royal family, she won the first Dutch gold medal at the Winter Games.
 The Austrian Regine Heitzer was the silver medalist with a small lead over the Canadian Petra Burka.